 Cornwall is a popular region with people looking to retire, and Glenleigh Park offers new movers a close pitch towards some of the region’s most popular Heritage Coast.
 Close to the communities of St Mewan, Polgooth and Hewas Water, the site is also at the edge of the Lost Gardens of Heligan, as well as the green and coastal reaches of Trenarren and Pentewan.
 Residents will also be able to head to the town of St Austell itself, where there are many local shops and restaurants.

 The park is easy to access off the A390, heading down past the Roseland Coast down from St Austell.
 Residents can also easily access local roads and avenues through Rose Hill and Hewas Water.
 Following the A390 downwards will take drivers into the heart of the Roseland Coast, where there are further green walks and waterside views.

 Other popular locations and communities in the area include St Dennis, St Blazey, Lanlivery and Lanivet.
 All are easy to reach to and from the local motorways and A-roads.
 These communities link freely between the A39, the A391 and the A30.
 For those residents looking for local coastal resorts, Mevagissey and Gorran Haven are close by to the South East.

 The park’s closest train station is available at St Austell, allowing residents to easily connect across the wider Cornish region.
 The park is also close to a local post office, which means it should never be difficult for homeowners to keep in touch with family outside of the community.
-Glenleigh Park is built to provide retirees with a slice of Cornish countryside and modern living standards.
+The development is built to provide retirees with a slice of the Cornish countryside and modern living standards.